-104 Place the assembled drill on the PHQ test bench and run for approximately 15 minutes at low throttle to "run-in" the assemble parts and insure the parts in the drill are fully lubricated before testing the torque of the drill.
+85. Place the assembled drill on the PHQ test bench and run for approximately 15 minutes at low throttle to "run-in" the assemble parts and insure the parts in the drill are fully lubricated before testing the torque of the drill.
 The PHQ test bench supplied with compressed air at a minimum volume of 5.0 cu m/m (175 cfm) and minimum pressure of 620 kPa (6 Bar) (90 psi) is required to adequately test Jackleg and Stoper Pneumatic Rock Drills.

-Remove the pusher leg from the jackleg drill and connect the drill to the adapter on the saddle.
+Remove the Stoper control handle assembly from the drill Connect the drill to the Stoper control adapter on the saddle.

-Move the drill saddle forward with the pneumatic pusher cylinder built into the test bench.
+Move the drill saddle forward with the pneumatic leg on the Stoper drill pressing against the stop.

-Insert the spring loaded collared rod shank into the chuck bushing of the rock drill and close the steel retainer locking the drill into position so that it does not jump back if leg pressure releases.
+Insert the spring loaded collared rod shank into the chuck bushing of the rock drill.

-Rotate the control handle forward so the piston in the built in cylinder pushes the drill forward Run the drill under full leg pressure at partial throttle for no more than 15 minutes.
+Rotate the control handle so the leg is at full force pushing the drill against the spring tension.

+Run the drill under full leg pressure at partial throttle for no more than 15 minutes.